karenworld/AllAboutHashing/README.md

-I got asked questions regarding hashing like it is some kind of rocket science i decided to take a look in more details.
+I got asked questions regarding hashing during a few interview i decided to take a look in more details.
 This repo recorded the types of collision handling methods such as linear probing, quadratic probing etc.

 Practical Implications